 We only caught one bus and that was from the Taronga Zoo wharf up to the main entrance at the top of the hill.
 I hadn’t realised you needed to pre-purchase your zoo tickets if you wanted to use the gondola access up the hill at the start of your visit.

 The bus service was clean with an easy tap on and off.
 Australian buses are entered through the door at the front of the bus next to the driver and can usually be exited from the front or rear door.

 On the harbour

 There were a few places you couldn’t get to with city ferries that other companies will stop at.
 If you wanted to get to some of the islands in the harbour other than Cockatoo Island you would need to use another provider.
-One example is the hop on hop off ferry, a one day ticket will cost $46, you can do a 60-90 minute tour of the harbour or get on and off at any of the 9 stops.
-The ferry includes 3 island stops that aren’t available on the opal card with Sydney ferries (Fort Dennison, Shark Island and Garden Island).
+One example is the hop on hop off ferry, a one-day ticket will cost $40, you can do a 60-90 minute tour of the harbour or get on and off at any of the 9 stops.
+The ferry includes 3 island stops that aren’t available on the Opal Card with Sydney ferries (Fort Dennison, Shark Island and Garden Island).